 Council may undertake an asbestos risk assessment, in consultation with staff and/or their representatives, to inform decision-making.
 Only competent persons will perform risk assessments or any subsequent reviews or revisions of risk assessments.

-For all asbestos work or asbestos-related work, safe work practices will be in place and suitable personal protective equipment will be used.
+For all asbestos work or asbestos-related work, safe work practices will be in place and suitable personal protective equipment will be used as detailed in the Asbestos Management Plan.